 It’s the season of grilling and cookouts, and although we love a good grill grate as much as the next person, there’s another way to cook your favorite sausages, burger patties, and vegetables.
-Enter the cast iron skillet.
+Enter the cast iron skillet!

 Watch the video below and learn how to maximize your Lodge Cast Iron Skillet at your next backyard bash!

-How to Grill with a Lodge Cast Iron Skillet
+How to Grill With Lodge

 How to Bake a Dutch Baby with a Lodge Cast Iron Skillet

-How to Clean a Lodge Cast Iron Skillet
+How to Clean Your Skillet

 How to Restore Rusty Cast Iron Cookware

 Discover more incredible cookware to help make every meal a snap!